ycrc/PIL/_episodes/05-loop.md

 >
 > If *you* type `>` or `$` yourself, it is an instruction from you that
 > the shell to redirect output or get the value of a variable.
+>
+> 🤔 Maybe if there were more characters available back in the day,
+> we wouldn't have this problem?
+>
 {: .callout}

 We have called the variable in this loop `filename`